Services

 Department - Organization: Futurpreneur

 Description: Futurpreneur empowers aspiring young Indigenous entrepreneurs on their journey to success.
 The Indigenous Entrepreneur Startup Program (IESP) provides start-up loan financing and up to two years of mentorship, supported by a team with lived experience, offering access to tools and networking.
 The IESP is designed and operated by an Indigenous team that understands the barriers to success faced by young and aspiring Indigenous entrepreneurs.
 IESP provides startup loan financing and up to two years of mentorship, supported by a team with lived experience, offering access to tools and networking opportunities across Canada.
-IESP offers A flexible equity-free startup business loan of up to $75,000* available to Indigenous entrepreneurs (including those on reserve). *conditions apply
+IESP offers A flexible equity-free startup business loan of up to $75,000* available to Indigenous entrepreneurs (including those on reserve). *Conditions apply

 Eligibility: